lowdanie/lowdanie.github.io/_posts/2020-04-16-efficient-search.md

 # The Metropolis Algorithm
 We will now return to our original goal of reading messages that were encrypted with a substitution cipher.
 As we discussed earlier, in order to read a ciphertext message we must find the _key_ which tells us how to convert characters in the ciphertext back to their original values.

-Intuitively, we can assess the quality of a key by applying it to the ciphertext and evaluating the result with out language model.
+Intuitively, we can assess the quality of a key by applying it to the ciphertext and evaluating the result with our language model.
 For instance, the true key converts the ciphertext back to the original plaintext which should have a high likelihood if our language model is doing its job.
 Conversely, applying a random key would result in a garbled string of characters which, as we saw earlier, should have a relatively low likelihood.

-With this in mind, our strategy for reading a ciphertext $C=c_1c_2\dots c_N$ will be to find the key $K$ that maximize the loglikelihood of $K(C)$ which by definition is equal to
+With this in mind, our strategy for reading a ciphertext $C=c_1c_2\dots c_N$ will be to find the key $K$ that maximizes the loglikelihood of $K(C)$ which by definition is equal to
 \\[
     \mathrm{LogLikelihood}(K(C)) = \sum_{i=1}^{N-1}\log (\mathrm{PairProb}(K(c_i),K(c_{i+1})))
 \\]

 If we had infinite computing power, we could simply enumerate all possible keys and find the one with the highest likelihood.
-Unfortunately, there are approximately $10^32$ keys which renders brute force impractical.
+Unfortunately, there are approximately $10^{32}$ keys which renders brute force impractical.

 Instead, we will use the following "hill climbing" strategy which we will later identify as a special case of the _Metrolopis algorithm_.

 1. Choose a random key $K$.
 2. Swap two random outputs of $K$ to get a new key $K'$.
-3. Let $r = \frac{\mathrm{Likelihood}(K')}{\mathrm{Likelihood}(K)}$.
+3. Let $r = \frac{\mathrm{Likelihood}(K'(C))}{\mathrm{Likelihood}(K(C))}$.
 If $r \geq 1$, meaning that $K'$ has a higher likelihood than $K'$, update $K := K'$.
 4. If $r < 1$, flip a weighted coin where heads has weight $r$.
 If it comes up heads, update $K := K'$.
-5. If we have exceeded 5000 iterations, go back to step 2.
+5. If we have not exceeded 5000 iterations, go back to step 2.
 Otherwise, return $K$.

 Generally speaking, we start at a random key and keep trying to improve it by making random changes to its outputs.
 If the new key is better we take it.
 And even if it's worse, there is a small probability that we still take it.
 This last part is important since it prevents us from being trapped at a local minimum.